BACK TO DIRECTORY

 its maiden flight.
 The current Eurofighter design has been named Typhoon by the Royal

-Air Force, dropping the EF2000 project name.
+Air Force, dropping the EF2000 project name that's still used by Germany to refer to the jets.
 Spain and Italy as well as the industry

-as several Instrumented Production Aircraft for evaluation, weapons and systems
+as several Instrumented Production Aircraft (IPA) for evaluation, weapons and systems

 The design features a delta wing design with canards set well forward of the wing.